Development of the Global Coffee Conservation Strategy

 The Geisha variety (C. arabica var.
 Geisha) was first discovered in the forested mountains of western Ethiopia (provinces of Maji and Goldija) in the 1930s.
 It was first brought to Panama from Costa Rica in 1963 after first journeying through Tanzania and Kenya.

 Displaying unique flavor profiles, larger bean size and other phenotypic differences from other C. arabica varieties, Geisha also exhibits resistance to coffee leaf rust (Hemileia vastatrix Berkeley and Broome).
-The recent epidemic outbreak of coffee leaf rust in Central America has led to crop devastation.
+Coffee leaf rust has led to crop devastation in many countries.
 Taking economics and the minimization of chemical input into consideration, the most viable option is the development and cultivation of tolerant varieties.
 Geisha coffee can play an important role in future breeding programs for crop improvement to confer disease resistance and improve cup quality.

 The specific research objective of this study conducted in 2013 was to understand the genetic differences between the Geisha coffee grown in Panama and that from the original forests in Ethiopia.